Share this article

 Lydia Paladina

-14 September 20243 min read
+14 September 20244 min read

 a Jack Russell being walked with a red long leash, harness, and a ring chew toy in an Autumnal park

 A trained dog is a happy dog.
 It helps them learn good behaviors from bad, makes your life as a canine carer easier, reduces their anxiety (and yours), and provides them with important mental stimulation.
 But what are the must-have dog training tools every pup parent should need?
-We’ve outlined the top 10 tools and dog training essentials to make sure you’re as prepared as possible to your dog some new tricks.
+We’ve outlined the top 10 tools and dog training essentials to make sure you’re as prepared as possible to teach your dog some new tricks.

 10 must-have dog training tools